With thanks to Susan Shrubb, Merilyn Childs, Sally Purcell, and Bill Ashraf who were generous with their notes and advice on online meeting protocols.

-This post was not written on the assumption that many of us don’t already know how to hold online meetings and/or that we aren’t comfortable creating effective and inclusive online working spaces.
+This post was not written on an assumption that many of us don’t already know how to hold online meetings, and/or that we aren’t already comfortable creating effective and inclusive online working spaces.

-Ahead of the train station closure next week (after which you may start to have more online meetings), here is a bit of a checklist; reminders on how to make online meetings more effective and inclusive, with some suggested protocols for online meetings and phone-conferencing from experienced online meeting chairs and participants from HDR Professional Learning Skills, HDR Supervision Enhancement Program and the Library.
+Ahead of the train station closure next week (after which you may start to have more online meetings), this is best considered a checklist: reminders on how to make online meetings more effective and inclusive, with some suggested protocols for online meetings and phone-conferencing from experienced online meeting chairs and participants from HDR Professional Learning Skills, HDR Supervision Enhancement Program, and the Library.

 Holding an online meeting?

 Before everything else, check the following:

 What’s the purpose of the meeting?
 Professional development / training?
 A regular project team meeting?
 A team check-in?
 Brainstorming?
 Team bonding?

 This will prescribe whether web or phone-conferencing is better, and what tool /platform is most appropriate.
 Note that ‘most appropriate’ will often mean ‘as simple as will be effective’.
 That is, why do a webinar when a phone-conferencing call will do the trick?

 The Tool / Platform

 What online meeting tool/s or platform are you using?